jez/pandoc-hanging-punctuation/website/index.md

 - - - - -

 Note how the `“` on the first line hangs into the margin.
-But also, depending on the screen width, the mid-paragraph quote of starting `“We ...` may also hang into the margin:
+But also, depending on the screen width, the mid-paragraph quote starting `“We ...` may also hang into the margin:

 ::: left-align-caption